needle-tools/hybrid-packages/Readme.md

 The latter is newer, enforces better code and directory structure (AsmDefs required), and generally much easier to work with / add / remove / update.

 So far, it has been impossible to ship UPM packages on the Asset Store or via `.unitypackage` files.
+This package fixes that by introducing **Hybrid Packages**, regular .unitypackage files that contain the correct directory structures for UPM.
-This package fixes that.
-After installing, you can select assets and folders from the Packages folder to be exported, which
+After installing this package, you can select assets and folders from the Packages folder to be exported, which
 - allows packages to be uploaded to the Asset Store through the regular Asset Store Tools
 - enables <kbd>Assets/Export Package</kbd> to export stuff from package folders directly